What is financial abuse?

 If you’ve been a victim of fraud, or you think that someone has taken out credit in your name, please let us know as soon as possible.
 You can talk to us over the phone on 03457 404 404 or by visiting one of our branches.

-You can get a copy of your credit report from one of our branches, or via some websites online.
-You might want to think about getting a notice of dissociation from the main Credit Reference Agencies (Experian, Callcredit and Equifax) to try to separate you from any joint financial arrangements.
-You can also register with www.cifas.org.uk who will be able to alert you if any credit applications are made in your name.
+You can get a copy of your credit report online or from one of our branches.
+You might want to think about getting a notice of dissociation from the main credit reference agencies, Experian, TransUnion and Equifax.
+This will help to separate you from any joint financial arrangements.
+You can also register with the fraud prevention organisation Cifas.
+It will then be able to alert you if any credit applications are made in your name.

 Living With Abuse